Chapter 2:

 With the weight of truth.

-He leads him in front of the girl.
+He leads him before the girl.

-And without unnecessary words… he forces him to kneel.
+And without unnecessary words… he kneels him.

 The air condenses.